8bit-shawty/capstone-project/README.md

-# Project Name
+# propr.
-> propr.
-News and Chat App Frontend
+> News and Chat App Frontend
 > Live demo [_here_](https://capstone-project-max-fregoso.netlify.app/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents